S1SYPHOS/php-gesetze/README.md

 # This is a simple text, featuring <a href="https://www.gesetze-im-internet.de/bgb/__1.html" title="§ 1 Beginn der Rechtsfähigkeit">§ 1 I Nr.
 1 BGB</a> as well as Art.
 4c GG
 ```

+**Note:** For more flexibility, you may use your own `callback` method as second parameter of `linkify`.
+Callbacks are being passed arrays representing matched legal norms.
+This way, you could highlight them using `<strong>` tags instead of converting them into `a` tags.
+Default: (private) method `matchify`

 ## Example